yulinyige/express/Contributing.md

 `bug`: Issues that, after investigation, provides a reasonable conviction about a potential bug in the express code, are classified as `bug`

-`enhancement`: Issues that, after discussion, inventigation, and technical assessment, found to be a reasonable candidate for a good to have feature, are tagged as `enhancement`.
+`enhancement`: Issues that, after discussion, investigation, and technical assessment, found to be a reasonable candidate for a good to have feature, are tagged as `enhancement`.

 Raisers may appeal to change the tag with sufficient reasoning.